smithblack-0/WorkflowForge/docs/UDPL.md

 ultimately constructed and returned when parsing.

-While this language is intended to work with the
-SUPS systems, others are encouraged to perform pull requests to make their own extensions for their particular use cases; we hope UDPL can become an industry standard for better prompting configuration.
+While this language is intended to work with the WorkflowForge systems, others are encouraged to perform pull requests to make their own extensions for their particular use cases; we hope UDPL can become an industry standard for better prompting configuration.